d12frosted/elpa-mirror/stable-melpa/evil-nerd-commenter-readme.txt

 Setup:

 If comma is your leader key, as most Vim users do, setup is one liner, (evilnc-default-hotkeys)

-If you use evil-leader and its default leader key, insert below setup into your ~/.emacs instead,

-(global-set-key (kbd "M-;") 'evilnc-comment-or-uncomment-lines)

-(require 'evil-leader)
-(global-evil-leader-mode)
-(evil-leader/set-key
-  "ci" 'evilnc-comment-or-uncomment-lines
-  "cl" 'evilnc-quick-comment-or-uncomment-to-the-line
-  "ll" 'evilnc-quick-comment-or-uncomment-to-the-line
-  ;; Or use `evilnc-comment-and-kill-ring-save' instead "cc" 'evilnc-copy-and-comment-lines
-  "cp" 'evilnc-comment-or-uncomment-paragraphs
-  "cr" 'comment-or-uncomment-region
-  "cv" 'evilnc-toggle-invert-comment-line-by-line
-  "."  'evilnc-copy-and-comment-operator
-  "\\" 'evilnc-comment-operator)
+Or else you can set up key bindings of below commands by yourself.
+  `evilnc-comment-or-uncomment-lines'
+  `evilnc-quick-comment-or-uncomment-to-the-line'
+  `evilnc-comment-and-kill-ring-save'
+  `evilnc-copy-and-comment-lines'
+  `evilnc-comment-or-uncomment-paragraphs'
+  `evilnc-comment-box'
+  `evilnc-toggle-invert-comment-line-by-line'
+  `evilnc-copy-and-comment-operator'
+  `evilnc-comment-operator'

-`evilnc-comment-or-uncomment-html-tag' comment/uncomment html tag(s).
+  `evilnc-comment-or-uncomment-html-tag'
-`evilnc-comment-or-uncomment-html-paragraphs' comment/uncomment paragraphs
+  `evilnc-comment-or-uncomment-html-paragraphs'

-containing html tags.
+Set up `evilnc-original-above-comment-when-copy-and-comment'

-You can setup `evilnc-original-above-comment-when-copy-and-comment' to decide which style to use when `evilnc-copy-and-comment-lines' or `evilnc-copy-and-comment-operator',
+to decide which style to use in `evilnc-copy-and-comment-lines' and `evilnc-copy-and-comment-operator',
   - Place the commented out text above original text
   - Or place the original text above commented out text